Chair of the Board of Corporation - James Pinchbeck

 Outside of work Tim undertakes all manner of activities in trying to keep himself fit including walking and cycling.
 He is also a keen Leicester Tigers supporter.

 After getting a First-Class degree from the University of Nottingham in Finance, Accounting and Management, Lucy Goodier started her professional career at Deloitte LLP in Leeds in their Audit Practice, where she trained to become a Chartered Accountant.
 Lucy's clients were in a range of sectors but included manufacturing, energy and education.
 Lucy worked for ASDA for over five years in their Finance Controllership team, gaining expertise in controls and financial reporting.
-After relocating to Lincolnshire, just over a year ago, Lucy started working at her current position as Finance Manager at Branston Potatoes.
+After relocating to Lincolnshire, just over a year ago, Lucy started working at her current position as Group Financial Controller at Branston Potatoes.

 Dean Graham is Founding Publisher of CityX Ltd, the publishing house behind the CityX business news website, digital magazine and LincolnX business network.
 CityX are also organisers of Lincolnshire Tech Week, Lincolnshire Tech and Innovation Awards, the Lincolnshire Business Expo, Expo East and the Directors Conference amongst other local high profile events.